A Washington lawmaker shared conspiracy theories. She threatened a reporter who wrote about it.

 Before Walters could get some answers as to why Graham was upset, the line disconnected.

 For days following the phone call, Graham took to Facebook, posting attacks against the reporter and calling his story false.
-On Monday, Walters published a follow-up piece in the Inlander, an alt-weekly newspaper in Spokane, fact-checking his earlier story and including the full recording of his interview with Graham, as well as the audio from a threatening voice mail she left him.
+On Monday, Walters wrote a follow-up piece in the Inlander, an alt-weekly newspaper in Spokane, fact-checking his earlier story and including the full recording of his interview with Graham, as well as the audio from a threatening voice mail she left him.

 “What I was more concerned with was: Did we get anything wrong?
 Was there any sort of trust that we violated?
 Was there anything significantly unfair or inaccurate?”
 Walters said in an interview with The Washington Post.